gis-ops/wordpress-markdown-git/README.md

 ### WordPress.org

-The newest release of the plugin can be installed via WordPress plugin store.
+The newest release of the plugin can be installed via WordPress plugin store under the name [Documents from Git](https://wordpress.org/plugins/documents-from-git/).

 ### Newest `master`